czbiohub/blog/_blog/tracer-bracer.md

 ### Step 2: Assembly
 In this step, we assemble the reads with either TraCeR or BraCeR.
-The figure below illustrates a run with TraCeR.

 #### `process assemble`
 * This process takes in the unzipped fastq files from `reads_unzipped_ch` and reconstructs the TCR or BCR sequences, depending which analysis is being ran.